 Contemporary American Artist and Self-published Children's book Author

-Born in 1985 in the Chicago Suburbs, and now based in San Antonio Texas since 2020, Tiffany Alexandria contrives from her most instinctual notions and creates from an inner place of color and robust imagination.
-Coming from a previous career in the healthcare industry and having worked as a massage therapist for 10 years, she made the transition toward her true artistic nature, by completing a degree in fine arts.
-Alexandria has had partial formal artist training and is primarily a self-taught artist.
-Although ironically having sought out formal artist training, she has been praised by professors and teachers and other highly respected artists for her unacademic artistic style.
+Born in the Chicago Suburbs, Tiffany Alexandria is an award-winning artist and self-published children’s book author and a participant in the 2021 Florence Biennale, The Eternal Woman.
+Alexandria contrives from her most instinctual notions and creates from an inner place of color and robust imagination.
+Completing a two-year undergraduate degree in art and design in 2018, from Los Angeles Valley College, Alexandria has had partial formal artist training and is primarily a self-taught artist.
+Although ironically having sought out formal artist training, she has been praised by professors and teachers and respected artists, for her unacademic art style in drawing and painting.

 Alexandria is accomplished in portrait and figure drawing and painting and is greatly influenced by expressive art and cubism.
 With elements of new age spirituality and femininity, her style and application are shaped by art movements like cubism, the impressionistic era, post-impressionism art, and expressionism, and is influenced by 1920s art deco.
 Influenced but not conceptualizing ancient art and sculpture from various archaic worlds, drives Alexandria to design her canvas.
 Directing her views from this place she has been concentrating on celebrating female influence, creating empowering cubist and expressive images of women, and initiating an energizing narrative in her work.
 Much of Alexandria’s work speaks to unconventional female sexuality and heroism while at the same time exploring the concept of “strange “beauty.